 Rocket Japanese is an innovative online Japanese course integrating audio lessons with reading and writing lessons.
 I am a big fan of this approach by Rocket Japanese, which almost guarantees a successful learning experience for users who follow the lessons.
 This online course was developed so that even students with limited time available are able to use it effectively.

-I definitely had a lot of fun reviewing this service and anyone who interested in learning Japanese online might also want to give Rocket Japanese a go.
+I definitely had a lot of fun reviewing this service, and anyone who is interested in learning Japanese online might also want to give Rocket Japanese a go.

 How much does Rocket Japanese cost?

 For this service, you have three levels you can purchase depending on the level of proficiency you are aiming for.
 Just know that whichever level you choose to purchase, you can always upgrade your account to the next level, so don’t worry too much about this choice initially.
 Another good thing about Rocket Japanese is that if you purchase the course, you can always download all of the materials and use them offline whenever and wherever you are.